nexusproject/phcl/docs/runtime.md

 Concrete declaration classes are materialized as soon as Python applies the decorator, so the renderer still receives ordinary declaration classes.

-Use `Template._["key"]` to reference a generated declaration by generation key:

 ```python
 class BucketArn(Output):
     value = Bucket._["dev"].arn
 ```

-This renders as a reference to the materialized declaration label, such as `aws_s3_bucket.bucket_dev.arn`.
 Bare traversal from the template, such as `Bucket._.arn`, is rejected because the template itself is not rendered.
+Although generated templates are selected with `._["key"]`, `._` is not a reference collection in this case.

-If a generated declaration also uses Terraform `for_each`, select the generated declaration first and then use normal HCL index traversal:
+For Terraform resources that also have `for_each`, select the generated declaration first and then use normal HCL index traversal:

 ```python